kadena-community/kadena.js/packages/libs/client/README.md

 ```

 The log shows what has happened.
 Inside the `node_modules` directory, a new
-package has been created: `.kadena/pactjs-generated`.
+folder has been created: `.kadena/pactjs-generated`.
 This package is referenced
 by `@kadena/client` to give you type information.

 Now you can use this by [creating a transaction that calls a smart contract